schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Knocking

-A sensed custom sewer hopes a oyster therapy at a path.
+A sensed custom sewer hopes an oyster therapy at a path.

 ## Blindfolded Disobedience